+As a designer, Dannii announced her exciting venture for Target Australia in 2014, introducing their first ever line of petite clothing.
+The ‘Dannii Minogue Petites’ collection was launched at the Virgin Australia Melbourne Fashion Festival (VAMFF) in March that year to an overwhelmingly positive reception and has continued to grow and achieve record-breaking sales since.
 Her role as a designer for Target continues to grow.
-Dannii announced her exciting new venture as a designer for Target in 2014, introducing their first ever line of petite clothing.
-The ‘Dannii Minogue Petites’ collection was launched at the Virgin Australia Melbourne Fashion Festival (VAMFF) in March that year to an overwhelmingly positive reception and has continued to grow and achieve record-breaking sales since.
-The Petites collection is designed for ‘petite’ women ranging from sizes 4-16 who struggle to find clothing tailored to their shape and size.
-The incredible response has led to major growth with Dannii Minogue Petites now available in more than 150 Target stores throughout Australia.
+The Petites collection is designed for ‘petite’ women ranging from sizes 4P-16P who struggle to find clothing tailored to their shape and size.
+The incredible response has led to continued growth with Dannii Minogue Petites, available online and in all Target stores throughout Australia.

 Dannii’s theatre and musical roles include her all-time favourite movie character ‘Rizzo’ in Australia’s production of Grease – The Arena Spectacular.
 Playing to more than 450,000, it was the largest production of ‘Grease’ ever held in the world.
 Next came the role of Lady Macbeth in a special outdoors adaptation of Macbeth for the Edinburgh Festival.
 Another triumph saw Dannii play leading role ‘Esmeralda’ for five sell-out months in Notre Dame De Paris in the West End at London’s prestigious Dominion Theatre.
 It was here that Dannii picked up the award for ‘Best Stage Performance,’ playing to a 2,000 strong audience, seven times a week.